FREQUENTLY ASKED QUESTIONS

 RacingThePlanet's 4 Deserts Ultramarathon Series (the "4 Deserts") is a world-class series of 250-kilometer / 150-mile ultramarathons across the largest deserts on Earth as well as a completely new location each year.
 These locations include the Gobi Desert in Mongolia, the Atacama Desert in Chile, the Namib Desert in Namibia, and Antarctica.

 The RacingThePlanet Ultramarathon, an annual race that takes place in a new location each year, first took place in Vietnam in 2008, followed by Namibia in 2009, Australia in 2010, Nepal in 2011, Jordan in 2012, Iceland in 2013, Madagascar in 2014, Ecuador in 2015, Sri Lanka in 2016, Patagonia in 2017, New Zealand in 2019 and Georgia in 2021.
-In 2022, The RacingThePlanet Ultramarathon will take place in Lapland.
-In addition, a special edition race will give racers the opportunity to return to the country of Georgia, which will count as a qualifying race for The Last Desert in Antarctica and towards the 4 Deserts Grand Slam and 4 Deserts Grand Slam Plus.
+In 2022, The RacingThePlanet Ultramarathon took place in Lapland.
+In addition, a special edition race gave racers the opportunity to return to the country of Georgia, which counts as a qualifying race for The Last Desert in Antarctica and towards the 4 Deserts Grand Slam and 4 Deserts Grand Slam Plus.

 We like to think of RacingThePlanet as its own category or genre.
 The races are ultramarathons but do not fit into the classic definition of an ultramarathon.
 Instead, we refer RacingThePlanet / 4 Deserts as a series of self-supported endurance footraces which can be completed by running or walking.

 Each RacingThePlanet / 4 Deserts race is a seven-day, six-stage, 250-kilometer ultramarathon.
 During the race, competitors must carry their own personal gear, food and clothing in a backpack.
 The only assistance provided to competitors is water (plenty) for drinking and making food, tents to sleep in at night, and medical and management support.

 Quite simply these are some of the most beautiful and awe-inspiring landscapes on Earth combined with rich culture.
 The 4 Deserts Ultramarathon Series, which take place in the largest deserts in the world, represent the driest, oldest, coldest and windiest places on Earth.
 The courses have also been set up to pass through some of the most beautiful, pristine and untouched lands on Earth.